ramya5357/Blackwinstech/readMe.md

 ## Response Handling

-The server returns appropriate success responses for valid requests or authentications with regard a customized js configuration named as `ApiResponse.js`.
+The server returns appropriate success responses for valid requests or authentications with regard to a customized js configuration named `ApiResponse.js`.

 - **200 Success message:**